RyoSASAKI/MAXI_flare_ResNet/README.md

 Non-trainable params: 1,216
 ________________________________________________________________________________________________

-As a result of this program,
+As a result of this program, I got the cross-validation score is about 98 percent.

+This program is still improving.